 Building a Culture of Conservation: “I hope to leave the land that we farm in better shape than when we started.
 We are only here for a short time and the land will have to feed the world for generations to come.”

 Farmers must be prepared for weather fluxuations from drought to flood.

 Rick's farm suffered from the 2008 flood with water carving great gullies

 The Juchems family was one of the 67 familes to receive the first annual Iowa Farm Environmental Leader award.

 The award was presented by Gov. Branstad at the 2012 Iowa State Fair.

 Rick's daughter, Liz, worked as an undergraduate student with ILF during her entire time at Iowa State University.
-She is currently pursuing a master's degree at the University of Nebraska-Lincoln.
+She is now the events cooridinator for the Iowa Learning Farms.
 Read her column that ran in the September 2011 issue of Wallaces Farmer:

 Time well spent with Iowa Learning Farms